 Most people have heard of Jack Daniel’s whiskey.
-The charcoal-mellowed honey-hued tipple is undeniably a global favourite.
+The charcoal-mellowed honey-hued tipple is undeniably a global favorite.
 Not just anecdotally either; the Deep Southern spirit is the 4th best-selling whiskey in the world and the bonafide best-selling American spirit.

 You can’t argue with those statistics.

-When the smooth, golden spirit seeps into your tastebuds, you’re tasting at once the Smoky Mountains of Tennessee, the tall oaks, the red maples and the sticky-sweet reticent which sugars the breeze, lavished by the state’s abundant wildflowers.
+When the smooth, golden spirit seeps into your tastebuds, you’re tasting at once the Smoky Mountains of Tennessee, the tall oaks, the red maples, and the sticky-sweet reticent which sugars the breeze, lavished by the state’s abundant wildflowers.

 Some say that Jack Daniel’s is the bottled essence of the whole of the USA.
 Frank Sinatra clearly thought so– he was buried at his request with a bottle of the beloved whiskey.
 Not that they needed it, but Jack Daniels couldn’t have paid for a better endorsement.